- the importance of congruence – or integrity, in everyday language

 How to listen to Practical NLP Podcast 69: NLP For Leadership:

-Listen and/or subscribe to this podcast via iTunes here – and if you like the podcast, please leave a review!
+Listen and/or subscribe to this podcast via Apple Podcasts here – and if you like the podcast, please leave a review!

 Or, simply listen online using the player embedded in this post.